NautiyalAmit/CI-CD/README.md

-# CI-CD
+# CI/CD

-## configuring Jenkins autobuild process with Git repo.
+## Configuring Jenkins autobuild process with Git repo.

 1. Download jenkins pluging for your machine from https://jenkins.io/.
 2. Once downloaded,  install Jenkins in your machine .